-Consider a Roth IRA conversion ladder strategy by converting part of your traditional IRA each year (to minimize tax liability) until it reaches $0.
-You’re deferring all taxes up front, and when withdrawals start at age 70½, they will have grown without being taxed again!
+Consider a Roth IRA conversion ladder strategy by converting part of your traditional IRA each year (to potentially minimize tax liability) until it reaches $0.
+By paying taxes on the converted amount earlier, you may potentially save money and pay less in taxes on the same assets at a higher tax rate in the future.
 This can help ensure retirement funds last much longer than current savings rates could provide.

 As mentioned before, there are multiple federal tax brackets.
 These brackets could change yearly and potentially go up.
 Taxpayers who are planning to retire should proactively consider these tax brackets.
 Tax credits and deductions may also change depending on the taxpayer’s situation, so it is important for them to stay well informed about what they can do as a retired person.

-One way for retirees to reduce taxes in retirement would be by converting existing (traditional) IRA or 401k into a Roth.
-Taxpayers should be aware of the tax bracket they will fall under in retirement and consider that in their tax planning strategy to ensure they are making wise decisions for their future financial situation.
+One way for retirees to reduce taxes in retirement may be by converting existing (traditional) IRA or 401k into a Roth.
+Taxpayers should be aware of the tax bracket they might fall under in retirement and consider that in their tax planning strategy to help ensure they are making wise decisions for their future financial situation.

 Another tax-saving strategy is tax diversification

-Using multiple retirement vehicles, such as a Taxable Account, Traditional IRAs or 401k accounts to invest in Tax-Exempt Bonds can help diversify your tax liability.
+Using multiple retirement vehicles, such as a taxable, tax deferred, and tax-free accounts to invest, can help diversify your tax liability.

 Tax diversification should be considered in retirement because taxpayers may find themselves subject to different taxes at this stage of life.
 Taxpayers who are retired may have a higher income and therefore be subjected to increased federal, state and local income tax rates.
 Tax credits may also change depending on the taxpayer’s situation, so it is important for them to stay well informed about what they can do as a retired person.

-This means that you’re making sure to take advantage of tax breaks that can be beneficial, like tax credits or deductions such as mortgage interest deduction, real estate property taxes, and charitable donations.
-Many retirees are also eligible for Social Security benefits, which will lower their taxable income in retirement if they decide not to take those benefits upfront at 66 years old but instead wait until 70 years old (or beyond).
+This means that you have the opportunity to take advantage of tax breaks that can be beneficial, like tax credits or deductions such as mortgage interest deduction, real estate property taxes, and charitable donations.
+Many retirees are also eligible for Social Security benefits, which may lower their taxable income in retirement if they decide not to take those benefits upfront at 66 years old but instead wait until 70 years old (or beyond).

 Be on the lookout for penalties when it comes to your retirement accounts

 The tax code is complex, and tax rates are constantly changing.
-As new laws are passed, it’s important for retirees to work with an experienced financial advisor who understands tax law so they can be confident that they’re following the best strategy possible.
+As new laws are passed, it’s important for retirees to work with an experienced financial advisor who understands tax planning strategies so they can be confident that they’re following the best strategy possible.

-Our financial advisors constantly weave in tax-efficiency strategies within retirement plans for our clients.
+Our financial advisors weave in tax-efficiency strategies within retirement plans for our clients.